Harper's Magazine: Homophobia

-Publication of an open casket photo without the permission of the deceased's family
+Open casket photo

-The August 2004 issue contained a photo essay by noted photojournalist Peter Turnley, who was hired to do a series of photo essays for the magazine.
+The August 2004 issue contained a photo essay by photojournalist Peter Turnley.
 The eight-page spread in August 2004 showed images of death, grieving, and funerals from both sides of the war in Afghanistan.
 On the U.S. side, Turnley visited the funeral of an Oklahoma National Guard member, Spc.
 Kyle Brinlee, 21, who was killed when his vehicle ran over an improvised explosive device (IED) in Afghanistan.
 During his funeral, Turnley photographed the open casket as it lay in the back of the high school auditorium where the funeral was held to accommodate 1,200 mourners, and the photo was used in the photo essay.
 Brinlee's family subsequently sued the magazine in federal court.
 The case ended in 2007 when the U.S. Supreme Court ruled that the unauthorized publication was in "poor taste" but upheld the ruling of the Tenth Circuit that the magazine had not violated the privacy rights of the family, since the family had invited the press and, according the court, "opened up the funeral scene to the public eye".

-Short-termed editors in chief and repeated terminations
+Short-termed editors

 In 2006, Lapham was succeeded as Harper's editor by Roger Hodge.
 Since that time, the magazine has had a number of shorter-termed editors in chief, several of whom were fired amid various controversies.
 On January 25, 2010, the firing of the magazine's editor, Roger Hodge, by publisher John R. MacArthur was met with criticism among the magazine's subscribers and staff.
 MacArthur initially claimed Hodge was stepping down for "personal reasons", but later disclosed that he fired Hodge.
 Ellen Rosenbush served as editor from 2010 to 2015.
 She returned in January 2016 when MacArthur fired Christopher Cox, who had been named editor only three months prior in October 2015.
 James Marcus assumed the post of editor in 2016.

-Opposition to the Me Too movement
+Katie Roiphe essay on #MeToo

 In March 2018, an essay by Katie Roiphe on the #MeToo movement excited controversy both online and inside Harper's.
 Marcus had complained about the piece, suggesting the critique of #MeToo was inappropriate in light of Harper's "longtime reputation as a gentleman's smoking club"; he attributed this disagreement as a primary cause of his firing in 2018.
 In April 2018, Ellen Rosenbush assumed the title of editorial director.
 In October 2019, the magazine announced that novelist and essayist Christopher Beha would be taking over as editor, with Rosenbush remaining as editor-at-large.